-As of December 31, 2020, benefit recipients who elect to receive a lifetime retirement benefit are generally eligible to receive post-retirement cost-of-living adjustments, referred to as annual increases in the C.R.S., once certain criteria are met.
-Pursuant to SB 18-200, eligible benefit recipients under the PERA benefit structure who began membership before January 1, 2007, and all eligible benefit recipients of the DPS benefit structure will receive an annual increase of 1.25 percent unless adjusted by the automatic adjustment provision (AAP) pursuant to C.R.S. § 24-51-413.

-Eligible benefit recipients under the PERA benefit structure who began membership on or after January 1, 2007, will receive the lessor of an annual increase of 1.25 percent or the average of the Consumer Price Index for Urban Wage Earners and Clerical Workers for the prior calendar year, not to exceed 10 percent of PERA's Annual Increase Reserve (AIR) for the SCHDTF.
-The AAP may raise or lower the aforementioned annual increase by up to 0.25 percent based on the parameters specified in C.R.S. § 24-51-413.
+Upon meeting certain criteria, benefit recipients who elect to receive a lifetime retirement benefit generally receive post-retirement cost-of-living adjustments, referred to as annual increases in the C.R.S.
+Subject to the automatic adjustment provision (AAP) under C.R.S. § 24-51-413, eligible benefit recipients under the PERA benefit structure who began membership before January 1, 2007, and all eligible benefit recipients of the DPS benefit structure will receive the maximum annual increase (AI) or AI cap of 1.00% unless adjusted by the AAP.
+Eligible benefit recipients under the PERA benefit structure who began membership on or after January 1, 2007, will receive the lesser of an annual increase of the 1.00% AI cap or the average increase of the Consumer Price Index for Urban Wage Earners and Clerical Workers for the prior calendar year, not to exceed a determined increase that would exhaust 10% of PERA's Annual Increase Reserve (AIR) for the SCHDTF.
+The AAP may raise or lower the aforementioned AI cap by up to 0.25% based on the parameters specified in C.R.S. § 24-51-413.

 Disability benefits are available for eligible employees once they reach five years of earned service credit and are determined to meet the definition of disability.
-The disability benefit amount is based on the retirement benefit formula shown above considering a minimum 20 years of service credit, if deemed disabled.
+The disability benefit amount is based on the retirement benefit formula(s) shown above considering a minimum 20 years of service credit, if deemed disabled.

-Survivor benefits are determined by several factors, which include the amount of earned service credit, and the qualified survivor(s) who will receive the benefits.
+Survivor benefits are determined by several factors, which include the amount of earned service credit, highest average salary of the deceased, the benefit structure(s) under which service credit was obtained, and the qualified survivor(s) who will receive the benefits.

-Contributions provisions as of June 30, 2021 - Eligible employees and AHS and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
-The contribution requirements are established under C.R.S.
+Contributions provisions as of June 30, 2022: Eligible employees of AHS and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
+The contribution requirements for SCHDTF are established under C.R.S.
 Section 24-51-401, et seq. and § 24-51-413.
-Eligible employees are required to contribute 10.00 percent of their PERA-includable salary during the period of July 1, 2020 through June 30, 2021.
+Eligible employees are required to contribute 10.50% of their PERA-includable salary during the period of July 1, 2021 through June 30, 2022.
 Employer contribution requirements are summarized in the table below:

-7/1/2020 - 6/30/2021 Employer Contribution Rate 10.90% Amount of Employer Contribution apportioned to the Health Care Trust Fund as specified in C.R.S.
-Section 24-51-208(1)(f) (1.02)% Amount Apportioned to the SCHDTF 9.38% Amortization Equalization Disbursement (AED) as specified in C.R.S.
+7/1/2021 - 6/30/2022 Employer Contribution Rate 10.90% Amount of Employer Contribution apportioned to the Health Care Trust Fund as specified in C.R.S.
+Section 24-51-208(1)(f) (1.02%) Amount Apportioned to the SCHDTF 9.88% Amortization Equalization Disbursement (AED) as specified in C.R.S.
 Section 24-51-411 4.50% Supplemental Amortization Equalization Disbursement (SAED) as specified in C.R.S.
 Section 24-51-411 5.50% Total Employer Contribution Rate to the SCHDTF 19.88%